-31.1.6 Participation In The ESPWG and TPAS
+31.1.76 Participation In The ESPWG, IPTF and TPAS

-For purposes of any matter addressed by this Attachment Y, participation in the ESPWG and TPAS shall be open to any interested entity, irrespective of whether that entity has become a Party to the ISO Agreement.
+For purposes of any matter addressed by this Attachment Y, participation in the ESPWG.

+IPTF and TPAS shall be open to any interested entity, irrespective of whether that entity has become a Party to the ISO Agreement.

-31.1.7 NYISO Implementation and Administration
+31.1.87 NYISO Implementation and Administration

-31.1.7.1 The ISO shall adopt procedures for the implementation and administration of the CSPP set forth in this Attachment Y, and shall revise those procedures as and when necessary.
-Such procedures will be incorporated in the ISO's manuals, including ISO's Comprehensive System Planning Process Manual.
+31.1.87.1 The ISO shall adopt procedures for the implementation and administration of the CSPP set forth in this Attachment Y and the Interregional Planning

+Protocol, and shall revise those procedures as and when necessary.
+Such procedures will be incorporated in the ISO's manuals, including ISO's

+Comprehensive System Planning Process Manual.
 The ISO Procedures shall provide for the open and transparent coordination of the CSPP to allow Market Participants and all other interested parties to have a meaningful opportunity to participate in each stage of the CSPP through the meetings conducted in accordance with the ISO system of collaborative governance.
 Confidential Information and Critical Energy Infrastructure Information exchanged through the CSPP shall be subject to the protections for such information contained in the ISO's tariffs and procedures, including this Attachment Y and Attachment F of the NYISO OATT.

-- 31.1.7.2 The ISO Procedures shall include a schedule for the collection and submission of data and the preparation of models to be used in the studies contemplated under this tariff.
+- 31.1.87.2 The ISO Procedures shall include a schedule for the collection and submission of data and the preparation of models to be used in the studies contemplated under this tariff.
 That schedule shall provide for a rolling two-year cycle of studies and reports.
-Each cycle commences with the LTPP providing input into the Reliability Planning Process.
-When the Reliability Planning Process is completed, it is then followed by the Economic Planning Process and the Public Policy Requirements planning process, concurrently. - 31.1.7.3 The ISO Procedures shall be designed to allow the coordination of the ISO's planning activities with those of NERC, NPCC, the NYSRC, neighboring Control Areas and other regional reliability organizations so as to develop consistency of the models, databases, and assumptions utilized in making reliability and economic determinations.
+Each cycle commences with the LTPP providing input into the Rreliability pPlanning pProcess.
+When the Rreliability Pplanning Pprocess is completed, it is then followed by the Economic Pplanning Pprocess and the Public Policy Requirements planning process, concurrently.
+As further detailed in Sections 31.2, 31.3, 31.4, and 31.5, the interregional planning process shall be conducted in parallel with the reliability planning process, the economic planning process, and the Public Policy Requirements planning process to identify and evaluate Interregional Transmission Projects that may more efficiently or cost-effectively meet the needs of the region than a regional transmission project. - 31.1.87.3 The ISO Procedures shall be designed to allow the coordination of the ISO's planning activities with those of the ISO/RTO Regions, NERC, NPCC, the

+NYSRC, neighboring Control Areas and other regional reliability organizations so as to develop consistency of the models, databases, and assumptions utilized in making reliability and economic determinations.